Calcifer2002/Trace-n-Learn--typ/technical_manual/technical_manual.md

 Change username: The user can change username any time
 Profile: The profile contains all the data extracted from the user in a very readable way to understand the childs tracing abilities
 Voice feed back: We have consistent voice feed back all throughout the application so that even children who cannot read can use it.
-Vibration : We give haptic feed back via vibrations to keep them more interested
+Vibration : We give haptic feed back via vibrations to keep them more interested.
+**Flowers**: For every accurate letter we increment by one so that we represent the progress of the child in a very friendly way.
 <br><br>
 # 2. System Architecture
 The system architecture is a foundational element that outlines the high-level structure and organization of the educational app for tracing English alphabets.
 A well-designed architecture is essential for scalability, maintainability, and the seamless integration of various components.
 The system design effectively manages user interactions, data storage, and external dependencies inside the framework of the alphabet tracing application.
 Below is an overview of the system architecture:

 ![System Arch](images/SYSTEM_ARCH.png)

-**Figure 3. - System Architecture Diagram**
+**Figure 3.** - System Architecture Diagram

 The System architecture consists of Firebase and the App itself.
 The data storage and auth takes place within firebase and the above diagram is a detailed view of the data flow between them